ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 Once your image is pushed to Docker Hub, you are ready to create a Serverless Template for your image.

+#### Deploying directly from GitHub

+As an alternative to building and pushing Docker images manually, Runpod supports deploying workers directly from a GitHub repository using their GitHub integration.
+This streamlines the workflow by automatically building and deploying your worker whenever you push changes to the configured branch.

 ### Templates

 Navigate to your [Runpod Serverless Templates](